 Cultural Considerations for Jakarta

-- While Indonesia is predominantly a Muslim country, Jakarta is very much an international city and feels much more liberal when it comes to dress than other parts of the country.
-You will only really need long pants or a skirt, closed toe shoes and something to cover your shoulders if you are visiting the Presidential Museum or any mosques.
+- While Indonesia is predominantly a Muslim country, Jakarta is very much an international city and feels much more liberal when it comes to dressing than other parts of the country.
+You will only really need long pants or a skirt, closed-toe shoes and something to cover your shoulders if you are visiting the Presidential Museum or any mosques.

 - Bargaining at markets is expected and encouraged.